Improved simulation of quantum circuits dominated by free fermionic operations: Proofs of the properties of passive and anti-passive FLO unitaries

 \begin{proof}[Proof of Lemma~\ref{lem:props-of-p-type}] From $\{\Omega,\beta\} = 0$ we see $\Omega\beta\Omega^T = -\beta$ since $\Omega$ is orthogonal.
 From this one easily obtains statement $2$.
 Now $3$ follows from applying the orthogonal decomposition of $2\times 2$ complex matrices in terms of the Pauli operators. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lem:decomp-p-type}] From Lemma~\ref{lem:props-of-p-type}, $\alpha$ may be written in the form
+\begin{proof}[Proof of Lemma~\ref{lem:decomp-p-type}] From Lemma~\ref{lem:props-of-p-type}, $\beta$ may be written in the form

 where $X$ and $Z$ are real, antisymmetric matrices and $\{\sigma_x, \sigma_y, \sigma_z\}$ are the $2\times 2$ Pauli matrices.
-Since the complex matrix $A = Z + i X$ is antisymmetric, we can apply Hua-Youla decomposition~\cite{hua-automorphic-1,youla-1960-normal}, and block diagonalise it with a unitary matrix $U$
+Since the complex matrix $A = Z + i X$ is antisymmetric, we can apply Hua-Youla decomposition~\cite{hua-automorphic-1,youla-1960-normal}, and block diagonalize it with a unitary matrix $U$

 where $\Lambda$ is a real, diagonal matrix.
 Now, let $c$ and $s$ be the real and imaginary parts of the $U^*$, respectively, so $U = c - is$.
 Set $R = c \otimes I + s\otimes i\sigma_y$ and consider the matrix